rawveg/reddit-trends-dashboard/README.md

 - [ ] Optimized chart rendering
 - [ ] Lazy loading for large datasets
 - [ ] Service worker for offline support
+- [ ] Container image optimization
+- [ ] CDN integration

 ---

-**Built with ❤️ using modern web technologies**
+**Built with ❤️ using modern web technologies and containerized for easy deployment**

-For more information, visit our [GitHub repository](https://github.com/your-username/reddit-trends-dashboard).
+For more information, visit our [GitHub repository](https://github.com/rawveg/reddit-trends-dashboard).